jelenaljaz/julia-set-html5/README.md

 # Julia set visualisation (HTML5)

-This is an HTML5 version of my Julia set visualisation program written in C.
+This is HTML5 version of my Julia set visualisation program which was written in C.

+***WORK IN PROGRESS***